This is it. This is the one. This is my favorite pinball machine of all time.

 From the first time I played it at Castles N’ Coasters in the early 2000’s, I realized that of all the games that I’ve played, this one is the most representative of me.
-Two of my favorite things: monsters and rock music, rolled into one of my other favorite things: pinball.
+Two of my favorite things – monsters and rock music -rolled into one of my other favorite things: pinball.
 If you were to ask me to create an original “dream theme,” this would be it.

 As far as modifications, I’ve added a Color DMD, a Laseriffic topper, LED lighting (including slingshot spotlights and LED strips at the top of the playfield and under the apron), mirror blades, undercab lighting, leg protectors, a “Rock Me” launch button, and a plasma disk mod.

-I’m admittedly biased, but I find everything about this game to be exceptional: great fan layout, smooth flow, gorgeous artwork, awesome dots, hilarious voice work, and a rule set that’s easy enough to explain to a non-pinball person, but challenging enough to engage pinheads.
+I’m admittedly biased, but I find everything about this game to be exceptional: great fan layout, smooth flow, gorgeous artwork, awesome dots, hilarious voice work, and a rule set that’s easy enough to explain to non-pinball players, but challenging enough to engage pinheads.
 Aside from maybe Medieval Madness, in my opinion, there is no other complete package out there that’s on par with Monster Bash.

 It’s alive!